tristan-greffe/clusters/docs/learning/devops.md

 7. **Deployment**: Kubernetes retrieves the new image and deploys new containers for the application.

 :::info
-If using `GitHub Actions` or `GitLab CI`, the build and test server is managed by their cloud solution, often combined on the same server.
+If using `GitHub Actions` or `GitLab CI`, the **build and test servers is managed by their cloud solution**, often combined on the same server.
 :::

 :::info
-Typically, before deploying to production servers, end-to-end tests are conducted on a specific cluster.
+Typically, before deploying to production servers, **end-to-end tests are conducted on a specific cluster**
 :::

 ## DevOps Tools